CapstoneDesign2-WHEALTH/Whealth_HK-UI/HK.md

 With various methods, you can read/write various Health App Data.

-However, don't forget to grant permission in your options!
+Lastly, don't forget to grant permission in your options!

 ## Issue About Dependency